jkeefe/stream-lab/README.md

 - Our process, findings and activities will be open and intentionally documented for public viewing

 ## Objectives
-1. To explore the interssection of citizen science and journalism
+1. To explore the intersection of citizen science and journalism
 2. To explore the benefits and limits of inexpensive sensors as environmental data collectors
 3. To provide information, experiences and feedback to the communities of journalism, public science and open-source sensor hardware